 - Visits to: Yellowstone National Park & Grand Tetons National Park

-The program will take place from Mid-June to mid-July.
-Exact dates will be posted soon.
+The program will take place from June 17 to July 16.

 - This program takes place at higher elevations.
 Field trips also include long hikes (up to 9 miles), often strenuous, at altitudes above 10,000 feet.
 These hikes may be full-day hikes where you begin after breakfast, pack your lunch, and return to your accommodations at dinner time.